cosmos/cosmos-sdk/docs/rfc/rfc-004-accounts.md

 ## Major implications

 - Account unique identifier (represented as AccAddress) is decoupled from the authentication mechanism.
 - Accounts need to always be explicitly created.
-Bank would not create an account just because you're sending it coins.
+Bank would not create an account in case it doesn't exist during a `MsgSend` execution.